 Social Security periodically reviews cases of Americans who are receiving Social Security disability benefits to see if they have recovered enough to return to work.
 Social Security conducts Medical CDRs to assess whether an individual's medical condition has improved, regardless of whether the person has returned to work.
-Social Security conducts Work CDRs when they receive a report that a disabled Social Security recipient has earnings.
+Social Security conducts Work CDRs when it receives a report that a disabled Social Security recipient has earnings.

-The vast majority of the reviews find that beneficiaries are unable to resume work, which is not surprising given that Social Security only pays disabilty benefits to Americans with very servere, long-term conditions.
-However, the Social Security Administration has developed and refined methods to target the reviews toward cases most likely to show a change, and as a result, CDRs are very costeffective for taxpayers.
+The vast majority of the reviews find that beneficiaries are unable to resume work, which is not surprising given that Social Security only pays disability benefits to Americans with very servere, long-term conditions.
+However, the Social Security Administration has developed and refined methods to target the reviews toward cases most likely to show a change, and as a result, CDRs are very cost-effective for taxpayers.

 The Budget Control Act of 2011 provided for a significant increase in Medical CDRs starting in 2012.
 Congress blocked the increases in 2012 and 2013, preventing SSA from investing \$421 million in CDRs.
-However, the increased funding was provided for 2014 after a three-month delay.
+The funding was eventually provided for 2014 and 2015, after delays in the appropriation process.

-Medical CDR Facts (2011) Work CDR Facts (2010) Number of CDRs: 1.4 million Earnings reports (any size): 800,000 Cases terminated: 64,391 (5%) Completed reviews: 312,471 Lifetime savings to Social Security Cases terminated: 105,279 (34%) (estimated by the Chief Actuary): \$5.4 billion Gap between date of earnings and date of report via IRS: 18-24 months CDRs not conducted because of inadequate funding (2013): 1.3 million Median waiting time for CDR after report: 124 days Average Return on Investment: 13 to 1 Work CDR staff reduction since budget cuts began in 2011: 13.8%
+Medical CDR Facts (2012) Work CDR Facts (2010) Number of CDRs: 1.4 million Earnings reports (any size): 800,000 Cases terminated: 76,102 (5%) Completed reviews: 312,471 Lifetime savings to Social Security Cases terminated: 105,279 (34%) (estimated by the Chief Actuary): \$7 billion Gap between date of earnings and date of report via IRS: 18-24 months CDRs not conducted because of inadequate funding (2013): 1.3 million Median waiting time for CDR after report: 124 days Average Return on Investment: 15 to 1 Work CDR staff reduction since 2010: 7.3%